Code-Institute-Submissions/UCFD-Milestone-Project-10/README.md

-<h1 align="center"> BS Marine Website</h1>
+<h1 align="center">BS Marine Website</h1>

 [View the live project here](https://mihaelasandrea.github.io/UCFD-Milestone-Project/)

-Welcome to the BS Marine official website.
+**Welcome to the BS Marine official website.**
-This is the main marketing website for BS Marine.
-It is designed to be responsive and accsessible on a range of devices, making it easy to navigate for potential partners and clients.
+<p>This is the main marketing website for BS Marine.
+It is designed to be responsive and accsessible on a range of devices, making it easy to navigate for potential partners and clients.</p>
+<p>The strategy was to create one webpage with a top fixed navigation bar which lead to the sections where visitors can easily find information
+ content and contact possibilities. </p>
+ <p>The scope of the website is to present the activity field of BS Marine, experience history of the
+company's owner, company working field history and various professional services which BS Marine can offer.</p>

 <h2 align="center"><img src="https://easycaptures.com/fs/uploaded/1461/2340309396.png"></h2>

-## USER EXPERIENCE
+## **USER EXPERIENCE**

--   ### USER STORIES
+-   ### **USER STORIES**

     -   As a visitor I want to easily understand the main purpose of the site and learn more about the organization.
     -   As a visitor I want to be able to easily navigate throughout the site to find content.